Skip to main content

 5. Thermogenic Workouts: Exercising in Hot or Cold Conditions to Boost Fitness

+Thermogenic workouts are a growing fitness trend that leverages the body’s natural thermoregulation process—its ability to maintain a stable internal temperature despite environmental changes.
 By exercising in extreme temperatures (either hot or cold), you create additional stress on the body, prompting adaptations that enhance metabolism, endurance, and overall fitness performance.
 Unlike conventional workouts, thermogenic workouts push your body to burn more calories and improve its ability to handle temperature fluctuations.

 How Thermogenic Workouts Work

-Moreover, exposure to heat or cold stimulates specific physiological responses that improve cardiovascular function, muscle endurance, and metabolic efficiency.
+When you exercise in hot or cold environments, your body works harder to maintain its core temperature.
+This increased effort requires additional energy, leading to higher calorie expenditure.
+Moreover, exposure to heat or cold stimulates specific physiological responses that improve cardiovascular function, build muscle mass even in older adults, and boost metabolic efficiency.
 Let’s take a deeper look at how hot workouts and cold workouts affect the body.

 Hot Workouts: Sweating Your Way to Better Endurance

+Hot workouts involve exercising in a heated environment, typically between 85°F to 105°F (29°C to 40°C).
 Activities such as hot yoga, indoor cycling in heated rooms, or simply performing bodyweight exercises in a warm environment can be classified as hot workouts.
 The primary goal is to increase sweat production, elevate heart rate, and improve circulation.

 Cold Workouts: Activating Brown Fat for Increased Energy Expenditure